What I’m Working On

 Just like a woman’s work is never done, being an author is a lifestyle.
 While I maintain a regular writing schedule—made easy by my 30-second commute to my office—I constantly brainstorm about plot points, how to get my guy or girl out of the sticky situation s/he is in, and new story ideas.
 I think about it in the shower, while driving and walking the dog.
 So you could say I’m a workaholic.
 Except it doesn’t feel like work.
 I really enjoy it.
 Below are the next few manuscripts I’m currently working on.

-A Novel about Germany’s Children’s Evacuation Program (KLV) during WWII
+A Novel about Hitler’s Mass Evacuation Program for Children

 More to come…